Skip to content

 Account Permissions

-• Start on your App’s Dashboard.
+Start by navigating to your App’s Dashboard.
 Click on Testing in the left-hand sidebar, then select Internal testing.

 Internal Testing